Assembly

 - Attach the 8mm end of the

-onto the framing so the motor shaft fits into therigid coupler
+syringe motor mountonto the framing so the motor shaft fits into therigid coupler.

 III.
 Baths